 It’s worth mentioning that certain press release websites use the lead just as a teaser (preview) by cutting it out of the text.
 Did a potential customer read the text, but failed to get the point, remember event date or place for lack of an introductory part?
-What an idiot then!
+Well, he's not a clever one!

 The Text: a Fatal Cyanide Dose